Programmatic Imitation Learning from Unlabeled and Noisy Demonstrations: Experimental Evaluations

 \section{Experimental Evaluations}

 We evaluated our approach using five standard imitation learning tasks from two challenging environments.

-\textit{\textbf{Autonomous Vehicle Environment}}: We utilize the open-source simulation environment \textsc{highway-env}~\cite{Eleurent2021}, where the demonstrator controls the acceleration and steering of a vehicle moving on a straight multi-lane highway.
-We consider the following three tasks within this environment.
+\textit{\textbf{Autonomous Vehicle Environment}}: We utilize the open-source simulation environment \textsc{highway-env}~\cite{Eleurent2021}, where the demonstrator controls the acceleration and steering of a vehicle moving on a straight multi-lane highway. \newfinal{Policies have access to the position and velocity of the controlled vehicle and vehicles in adjacent lanes, and may select from action labels such as $\ha{accelerate}$, $\ha{decelerate}$, $\ha{turn\_left}$, and $\ha{turn\_right}$.} We consider the following three tasks within this environment.
 The {\bf Stop Sign (SS)} task is the motivating example described in previous sections. \old{and involves the demonstrator controlling the vehicle's acceleration in order to move to and stop at target locations.} \old{ The Pass Traffic (PT) task is more complex and involves ongoing traffic.
 In this task, the agent's goal is to switch lanes quickly and safely to pass slower traffic.} \new{The \textbf{Pass Traffic (PT)} task requires appropriately selecting and switching lanes in the highway traffic. } In the \textbf{Merge (MG)} task, the vehicle begins in the leftmost lane and must merge into the rightmost lane without colliding with traffic.

 \textit{\textbf{Robotic Arm Environment}}: We also use the open-source \textsc{panda-gym} framework~\cite{gallouedec2021pandagym} that simulates a multi-joint robotic arm.
-Within this environment, the demonstrator manages both the end effector's movement in three-dimensional space and the signal to control its grip.
-We evaluate our approach using two tasks defined in this environment.
+Within this environment, the demonstrator manages both the end effector's movement in three-dimensional space and the signal to control its grip. \newfinal{Policies have access to the arm, object, and target locations, in three dimensions, and may select from action labels such as moving to an object, moving to the target, grasping an object, and lifting the arm.} We evaluate our approach using two tasks defined in this environment.
 The first is the {\bf Pick and Place (PP)} task, which requires the arm to grab an object and then move it to a designated location \new{in an uncluttered environment}.
 The second is the {\bf Stack (ST)} task, which is more complex and requires stacking two boxes on top of each other in the correct order.

 \new{ \textit{\textbf{Ground-truth Demonstrations}}:} For each of the above five tasks, we generated a set of \new{$20$ to $30$} demonstrations \old{(\ie{} state and observation trajectories)} using a ground-truth policy that we implemented manually. \new{ The demonstrations for each task were equally divided into a training set and a test set. \autoref{fig:demos} presented the training set for the SS task.} In addition to the \textit{transition noise} caused by the probabilistic nature of the ground-truth policies, the generated trajectories were also perturbed with \old{additional}\new{additive} Gaussian \textit{actuation noise}. \old{Presence of actuation noise makes the policy-inference task more realistic, as such noise is commonly encountered when obtaining demonstrations in the real world. } \old{ The demonstrations for each task were divided into a training set and a test set.
 Figure~2 presented the training set for the SS task.}